victorhugommf/paolagiacomelli/wp-content/plugins/woo-advanced-product-size-chart/README.txt

 2. Size Chart Setting page.

 == Changelog ==
+= 2.4.0 =
+* New - Add/Delete multiple columns/rows in the size chart.
+* New - Size chart link type (Text/Icon)
+* New - Size chart icon with text button
+* New - Allow customer to show note for size chart
+* Enhancement - Additional tab position hook for priority
+* Update – Compatible with Woocommece 6.9.x
+* Update – Compatible with WordPress 6.0.x

+= 2.3.1 =
+* Fixed – Fixed issue related to string translation with WPML
+* Fixed – Fixed CSS conflict issue with Booster Elite Plugin
+* Update – Updated Freemius SDK version to 2.4.5
+* Update – Compatible with WooCommerce 6.8.x
+* Update – Compatible with WordPress 6.0.x

 = 2.3.0 =
 * Enhancement – Improvise Plugin layout and design
 * Enhancement – Move Category and Tag field from Normal to side section on the edit page